mattwarren/mattwarren.github.io/_posts/2016-02-15-technically-speaking-anniversary-mentoring.md

 ----

-Finally, as well as offering general advice, Cate also took the time to help me re-write an existing abstract.
-I've put the "before" and "after" below, so you can see the difference.
-Whilst it's hard to see someone pick apart something you're written, I do agree that the "after" reads much better and sounds more compelling!
+Finally, as well as offering general advice, Cate also took the time to help me re-write an existing abstract I'd put together.
+I've included the "before" and "after" below, so you can see the difference.
+Whilst it's hard to see someone pick apart what you're written, I do agree that the "after" reads much better and sounds more compelling than the "before"!

 ### Before